 Michael: (voice-over) Every country emphasizes slightly different tactics with their elite troops.
 The Chinese Special Forces learn how to shoot with either hand.
-The German DSO teaches their men to repel from helicopters.
-And every Russian Spetznatz team is trained to seige, secure locations by surrounding, advancing and synchronizing their attack.
+The German DSO teaches their men to rappel from helicopters.
+And every Russian Spetznatz team is trained to siege, secure locations by surrounding, advancing and synchronizing their attack.
 Their discipline makes them hard to escape but easy to predict.

 Original International Air Dates: